 To date, international agreements for Northeast Atlantic shared stocks have failed to deliver sustainable exploitation of these resources.
-The frequent lack of agreement on stock shares, for example for mackerel, led to the setting of unilateral quotas which exceed the agreed TAC and/or the scientific advice, resulting in overfishing.38 The EU and the third parties with which it shares fish resources must become constructive partners in the fight against overfishing, biodiversity and habitat loss and climate change.
+The frequent lack of agreement on stock shares led to the setting of unilateral quotas which exceed the agreed TAC and/or the scientific advice, resulting in overfishing.

-To achieve this, we urge the EU and coastal states involved in the setting of fishing opportunities for shared stocks to follow the recommendations in Box 3 below.
+The UK and the third parties with which it shares fish resources must become constructive partners in the fight against overfishing, biodiversity and habitat loss and climate change.
+To achieve this, we urge the UK (UK Government and devolved administrations) and other coastal states involved in the setting of fishing opportunities for shared stocks to follow the recommendations in Box 3 below.

 Box 3.
-Recommendations on fish stocks shared between the EU and third countries
+Recommendations on fish stocks shared between the UK and third countries